JakeRuff/jakeruff.github.io/portfolio.md

 Helped develop a site for Axiom Medical, a company that provides medical management solutions and specializes in occupational health.
 Worked on creating different layouts for many pages using the Divi page builder and helped custom style blocks and forms.
 Also helped with homepage slider, using a jQuery slider inserted into Divi with a custom shortcode.

-WordPress CSS Divi Page Builder jQuery
+Built with: WordPress, CSS, Divi Page Builder, jQuery

 [Visit Site](https://www.axiomllc.com)